 - Pinpointing abusive use of business accounts for separation.

 People who were kept on salary, working from home, or had salary extended through the SBA loan forgiveness may also look to collect elevated and extended benefits.
 This type of behavior is a phase 2 priority, and can be identified by:

 - Running models to identify claimants who filed – but were not impacted by COVID-19 from an employment perspective.

-SAS and Intel are working together with state governments to operationalize analytics capabilities at scale, and to prepare for the significant data volumes on the way, to help reduce fraud as states rise to meet these new challenges.
+Many organizations are working to help states manage.
+For instance, SAS and Intel are working together with state governments to operationalize analytics capabilities at scale, and to prepare for the significant data volumes on the way, to help reduce fraud as states rise to meet these new challenges.

 With unemployment fraud detection, you can spot issues quickly – speeding processes, reducing the load on overburdened staff and potentially saving billions.
 In turn, your state’s unemployment insurance program can deliver citizens the full amount they deserve and keep funds out of the wrong hands.Learn about unemployment fraud detection from SAS